Close up of Breaking Bad sculpture

 Rhea Seehorn who plays Kim in Better Call Saul

 After taking the photos, I immediately texted them to my son.
 His response: “No way!!!
 I’m on my way”.
 Unfortunately, by the time he arrived 30 minutes later, it was too late.
 I felt bad that he missed out on that experience given how much of a fan he is of the show.
-But I bet he’ll show up early for similar events in the future!
+But I’m guessing he’ll show up early for similar events in the future!

-Bryan Cranston, Michael Mando, and Rhea Seehorn were class acts for making the effort to take selfies with everyone in line.
+Actors Bryan Cranston, Michael Mando, and Rhea Seehorn were class acts for making the effort to take selfies with everyone in line.
 It made it a fun and memorable experience for those of us who were too far away to see anything else.
-Aaron Paul (played Jesse Pinkman), Dean Norris (played Hank Schrader), Patrick Fabian (played Howard Hamlin in Better Call Saul) and Vince Gilligan (series creator) were also at the statue unveiling, but those of us in the middle and back of the line never got to see them.
+Aaron Paul (who played Jesse Pinkman), Dean Norris (played Hank Schrader), Patrick Fabian (played Howard Hamlin in Better Call Saul), and series creator Vince Gilligan were also at the statue unveiling.
+But those of us in the middle and back of the line never got to see them.

 The funny part is that, after waiting another 30 minutes, my son and I decided to leave without seeing the Breaking Bad statue.
 Based on how things were going, we estimated that it would take at least another hour before we’d be able to see the statue.
 So, I returned a few weeks later to visit the statue and give you the scoop on everything you need to know about visiting the Breaking Bad statue.